 iFundWomen is a crowdfunding ecosystem for women-led startups and small businesses.
 Our mission is simple: to drive cash funding into the hands of early stage female entrepreneurs so they can start and grow their businesses.

-Impact Hub Baltimore is where good ideas goes to work.
-Part innovation lab and part business incubator, our community offers a welcoming and accessible space for co-working, offices, events, and more.
-We provide a unique ecosystem of resources and opportunities for collaboration to catalyze and scale impact.
-We believe a better world evolves through the combined accomplishments of creative, committed, and compassionate individuals focused on a common purpose.
+Impact Hub Baltimore is where good ideas go to work.
+Part innovation lab/part incubator, our community offers an accessible space for co-working, offices, events, & more.
+We believe in a better world when individuals are focused on a common purpose.

 An incubator for early-stage biotech, marine, environment, and human health companies.
 Part of the USM Institute of Marine and Environmental Technology, which is a partnership of UMB, UMBC and UMCES.